Smile4ever/firefoxaddons/Translate Now-webext/README.md

 If you enable Speak with Google Translate Voice, the context menu item changes into a submenu:
 ![Translate Now 1.0 with submenu](images/translate-now-submenu.png)

-If this setting doesn't apply immediately, restart your browser.